-The best part about dump cakes is that they're so easy!
+The best part about dump cake recipes is that they're so easy!
 It takes maybe 5 minutes to prep one of these desserts.
 The ingredients are shelf-stable too, meaning you can keep a couple of cans of fruit and a boxed cake mix around for a quick, easy dessert that tastes homemade.

 Crispiness.
 I like to keep a cobbler nice and creamy, with almost dumpling-like layers of cakey goodness throughout.
 A dump cake is crispy on top, contrasting with the ooey-gooey warm fruit on the bottom layer.

-If you look closely, you'll notice that the ingredients from my peach cobbler recipe and today's recipe are almost identical.
+If you look closely, you'll notice that the ingredients from my cake mix peach cobbler & today's recipe are almost identical.
 The difference is in the preparation!
-These desserts have the same general feel, just a different texture.

 Ingredients